 Related Post – How to remove Deceptive Site Ahead warning?

-3) Blacklisted for Using Black Hat SEO Techniques
+3) Using Black Hat SEO Techniques

 How to Remove Site from Google Blacklist:

 If you have identified that your site has been blacklisted by Google, we need to work on removing it.
 Here is a step-by-step guide to removing your website from the blacklist.

 A good place to begin checking is to look at the Google Search Console, which will show why your website was blacklisted – it may be due to viruses, SQL injection, a spam link injection, etc. Once you have identified the reason, you can take steps to rectify the issue depending on the exact issue flagged by Google.

 Here are a few steps to begin cleaning the infections you may have found in the previous step.
 A word of caution – be careful in executing these steps and removing the loopholes, if any.